 Instructure rejects increased takeover bid from Thoma Bravo -sources

-NEW YORK, Feb 13 (Reuters) - U.S. educational software company Instructure rejected a sweetened bid from private equity firm Thoma Bravo and will delay the meeting for shareholders to vote on the deal by one day, sources familiar with the matter said on Thursday.
+NEW YORK, Feb 13 (Reuters) - U.S. educational software company Instructure Inc INST.N rejected a sweetened bid from private equity firm Thoma Bravo and will delay a meeting for shareholders to vote on the proposed takeoverby one day, sources familiar with the matter said on Thursday.

-Thoma Bravo, which originally offered $47.60 for Instructure, boosted its offer by 90 cents a share but the company chose not to accept the higher bid, the sources said.
+Thoma Bravo, which originally offered $47.60 a share for Instructure, boosted its offer by 90 cents to $48.50 but the company chose not to accept the higher bid, the sources said.
+Instructure shares closed on Wednesday at $47.31 on the New York Stock Exchange.

-Shareholders were originally scheduled to vote on the deal on Thursday but the company has delayed the meeting where the vote will take place until Friday, the sources said.
+Shareholders had originally been scheduled to vote on the deal on Thursday, but the company has delayed the meeting at which the vote will take place until Friday, the sources said.

+A spokesman for Instructure, which is based in Salt Lake City, did not return a call seeking comment.

+A number of prominent shareholders have criticized the proposed takeover deal since Thoma Bravo first made its bid late last year, saying it undervalued the company and was not in the best interest of shareholders.

 ((svea.herbst@thomsonreuters.com; +617 856 4331; Reuters Messaging: svea.herbst.thomsonreuters.com@reuters.net))